SenseNet/sensenet/docs/install-sn-from-nuget.md

 4. **Build your solution**, make sure that there are no build errors.

 ### Create the database
-Before installing the sensenet ECM Content Repository database, please make sure that you have access to a *SQL database server*.
+Before installing the sensenet Content Repository database, please make sure that you have access to a *SQL database server*.

 The process will modify the **connection string** in _Web.config_ and _Tools\SnAdminRuntime.exe.config_ files **automatically**, ensuring that it is pointing to your SQL Server (DataSource) and Database Name (Initial Catalog).